genome/rex/README.md

     - improve parsing error messages (probably with <reject> and <error>)
     - fix string escaping regular expressions (grammar and syntax)
     - improve syntax hilighting of errors
-- add array type support (for grouping and parallel)
 - add workspace input to Tool
 - add locking to Tool
 - add array input/output support
 - add process template
+- UI
+    - process start
+    - process view

+## Legacy System Weaknesses
-## Directly Addressed Legacy System Weaknesses
+### Directly Addressed Legacy System Weaknesses
-- difficult to make small tweaks to existing processes
+- difficult to modify existing processes
 - impossible to know exactly what inputs/parameters were used for a process
 - impossible to know what process created a SoftwareResult
 - difficult to sequence builds/subprocesses
     - composable subprocesses addresses this
-- adding "tools" is repetitive
+- adding "tools" is expensive
     - Command, SoftwareResult
     - possibly DV2 Classes
     - possibly change to processing profiles